osome-iu/llm_domain_rating/README.md

 This repo contains the code and data for the paper "[Accuracy and Political Bias of News Source Credibility Ratings by Large Language Models](https://doi.org/10.1145/3717867.3717903)."

+Also, check out our [dashboard](https://yang3kc.github.io/llm_domain_classification/) with updated results for more recent LLMs.

 # Data

 We use the following data in our study: